eonist/GitSync-applescript/README.md

 - [ ] Find a suitable download provider for a zip file, bitbucket? google this
 - [ ] Account for keychain passwords with special characters.
 They may be in hex format.
 Find a way to decode hex.
 - [ ] Shorten the FAQ list
+- [ ] Skip synchronising if the remote is ahead, see research.txt doc for this
 - [ ] Add a debug/production if statement that toggles the two modes
 - [ ] **Bonus:** Complete the KeychainParser and KeychainModifier classes
 - [ ] **Bonus:** Create an UML activity diagram, And UML class diagram